Oscar Adams (footballer)

-Oscar Adams (born 23 July 2002) is an Australian rules footballer who plays for the Gold Coast Football Club in the Australian Football League (AFL), having previously been listed with the St Kilda Football Club.
+Oscar Adams (born 23 July 2003) is an Australian rules footballer who plays for the Gold Coast Suns in the Australian Football League (AFL), having previously been listed with the St Kilda Football Club.

 AFL career

 Adams was selected by St Kilda with pick 51 of the 2021 AFL draft.

-Adams was suspended in 2022 following a car accident in which he recorded a blood alcohol reading over the legal limit.

 He was delisted by St Kilda at the end of the 2023 AFL season.
-He returned to Adelaide to play for Glenelg.
+He returned to Adelaide to play for Glenelg, where he was part of their 2024 premiership team.

 Adams was subsequently selected by Gold Coast with pick 7 of the 2025 mid-season rookie draft.
 He made his debut in round 17 of the 2025 AFL season.

+Statistics

+Updated to the end of round 22, 2026.